zawsze-razem/AN-data-struct/CSVs/README.md

 * The body should consist of: list of players on team 1, list of players on team 2

 Example:
 Let's say we have two teams: Team 1 (Joe and Dave), Team 2 (Susan and Karen).
 The teamd played a game of Escort with Team 1 winning.
-The GCSV file record to represent such situation should look like:
+The GCSV file record (a single line with a new=line-sign at the end) to represent such situation should look like:

 E,2,2,1,Joe,Dave,Susan,Karen

---header----------body----------
+-header----------body----------\
 [E,2,2,1],[Joe,Dave,Susan,Karen]